linuxdeepin/deepin-manual/manual-assets/professional/dde-file-manager/en_US/index.md

 ## Main Menu

-You can create new window, switch themes, connect to server, [set share password](#Share Local Files),make settings, view manual and version information in Main Menu.
+You can create new window, switch themes, connect to server, [set share password](#Share Local Files), make settings, view manual and version information in Main Menu.

 ### New Window